nathanamorin/nathanamorin.github.io/_posts/2021-07-24-resume-site-challenge.md

 All the code for the solution can be found at https://github.com/nathanamorin/resume-challenge

 I will be adding posts detialing the different components of CDK & how using CDK can simplify creation of resources in AWS.

+The final website can be found at https://resume.nathanmorin.com/